 Beijing has sought to project its security umbrella far beyond areas where valid national security concerns might normally apply to include large swathes of the economy.
 The Chinese government has shown itself increasingly inclined to categorize commercial industries as Critical Information Infrastructure (CII), which it uses to justify restrictions on public communication and information services, energy, transportation, water conservancy, finance, public services and e-government.
-The scope of this system became clearer this year with the release of Critical Information Infrastructure Security Protection Regulations which came into effect in September of 2021.
+The scope of this system became clearer with the release of Critical Information Infrastructure Security Protection Regulations which came into effect in September of 2021.

-Over the past three years since the implementation of the Cybersecurity Law, China has issued a complex and overlapping series of policies and standards that restrict the ability of global companies to access the China market.
-China's Technical Committee 260 and other Chinese standards development bodies have significantly increased the pace of the release of these documents over the course of 2020 and 2021.
+Since the implementation of the Cybersecurity Law, China has issued a complex and overlapping series of policies and standards that restrict the ability of global companies to access the China market.
+China's Technical Committee 260 and other Chinese standards development bodies have significantly increased the pace of the release of these documents over the course the previous few years.
 China has plans to further expand the scope of ostensibly cybersecurity-focused standards over the next few years per the "Guidelines for the Development of Data Security Standard System in Telecom Network and Internet Industry," which also contains a length list of relevant standards of concern to industry.